Popular Homemade Easter Egg Recipes – Sweet & Savory

 Rice is such a versatile food that it can be cooked in a zillion ways.
 Here are different ways to cook rice!

-East Indian Pork Ukra Recipe made by us East Indians of Mumbai is what we call a yellow vindaloo.
+East Indian Pork Ukra Recipe is what we call a yellow pork vindaloo.
 As tasty as traditional spicy vindaloo but yellow in color!
-If you love the traditional East Indian Pork vindhial made by the East Indians of Bombay, India or our spicy sorpotel, and pork tamriad, you’ll love … Read more
+If you love the traditional pork vindhial made by the …

 Jeera rice or jeera fried rice is an easy-to-make rice of cumin fried in ghee.
 Try this jeera rice recipe and you’ll start making it for everyone you know!